How to Build Wooden Steps or Decks

 - Screw or bolt brackets in place, and attach railing to supports.

-(Time for another shopping run... is 'the supervisor' giving you all kinds of 'helpful' advice?
+It's time for another shopping run!
+Is the project "supervisor" giving you all kinds of "helpful" advice?
 Here's their chance to make the big decisions.
 A 1/2" by 2" trim board works fine as flush trim, or use extra 2x4"s as a toe rail and trim.
 Include lattice or whatever.
-Select a stain and clearcoat, deck paint, or other deck finish.)
+Select a stain and clear coat, deck paint, or other deck finish.

 - Place trim on the exposed ends of the deck boards, and all the way around.
 Finish with lapped or mitered corners.